-The Actuarial function, along with the role of HoAF, is currently outsourced to Milliman Ireland, the global insurance consultancy firm, under a formal Statement of Work agreed with FIL Life Ireland.
+The Actuarial function, along with the role of HoAF, is currently outsourced to Milliman Ireland, part of the global insurance consultancy firm, under a formal Statement of Work agreed with FIL Life Ireland.
 The HoAF is a PCF role as prescribed by the CBI.
-The HoAF signs off on all of the relevant key tasks and deliverables as listed in the terms of reference for the Actuarial function, agreed between the Company and Milliman, and which is in accordance with Solvency II requirements.
+The HoAF signs off on all of the relevant key tasks and deliverables as listed in the terms of reference for the Actuarial function, agreed between the Company and Milliman, and which is in accordance with Solvency II requirements and Central Bank of Ireland requirements.